moderndatacompany/dataos.info/docs/interfaces/cli.md

 For Resources such as Depot, Policy, and Compute, Workspace has no meaning (these are classified as **Cluster-level Resources**).
 Hence you need not use the flag `-w <name of workspace>`.

 **Workspace** is like a tenant in DataOS.
 It provides a way to segregate your private work from the rest of the organization’s.
 Workspaces also serve as a sandbox environment where you can freely explore and experiment with data without impacting the production environment.
-This enables you to test and refine your projects before deploying them to the public workspace or making them available for broader usage.
+This functionality enables you to test and refine your projects before deploying them to the public workspace or making them available for broader usage.

 <aside class="best-practice">
 📖 Best Practice: It is part of the best practice to create a private workspace with your name and then work in it.